China says hopes U.S. will remove 'unreasonable' curbs on cooperation

 The Biden administration has indicated it will broadly continue the tough approach to China taken by former President Donald Trump, but do so in coordination with allies.

-Wang warned that on Chinese-claimed Taiwan there was no room for compromise, urging the new U.S. government to change the previous administration’s “dangerous acts of playing with fire”.
+Wang warned there was no room for compromise on Chinese-claimed Taiwan and the new U.S. government should drop the previous administration’s “dangerous acts of playing with fire”.

-Biden’s team says the U.S. commitment to democratic Taiwan is “rock solid”.
+Biden’s team called the U.S. commitment to democratic Taiwan “rock solid” and on Monday White House spokeswoman Jen Psaki told a regular news briefing Washington would “continue to assist Taiwan in maintaining a sufficient self-defence capability.”

+“Our position on Taiwan remains clear.
+We will stand with friends and allies to advance our shared prosperity, security and values in the Indo-Pacific region,” she said when asked about Wang’s remarks.

-During Trump’s administration, the United States levied a series of sanctions against China and its officials over Xinjiang, Hong Kong and Beijing’s economic policies, which have not been lifted under the new administration.
+Under Trump, the United States imposed sanctions against China and its officials over Xinjiang, Hong Kong and Beijing’s economic policies, which have not been lifted by Biden.

 Activists and U.N. experts say 1 million Muslim Uighurs are held in Chinese camps.
 China denies abuses and says its camps provide vocational training and are needed to fight extremism.

-Wang addressed accusations over human rights abuses in Xinjiang, saying some Western politicians chose to believe lies about the region, and took a dig at Western countries’ record.
+Wang said some Western politicians chose to believe lies about Xinjiang, and took a dig at Western countries’ records.

 “When it comes to ‘genocide’, most people think of North American Indians in the 16th century, African slaves in the 19th century, Jews in the 20th century, and the Australian aborigines who are still fighting today,” he said.